SPAAM-community/AMDirT/docs/source/how_to/filter.md

 ### Loading the interface

 Before using `AMDirT filter` you will to make sure you have modern web-browser (Chrome, Firefox, Edge, Safari etc.) available on your machine.
+This will in most cases be your own laptop or desktop - not a server.

 To open the graphical user interface, open a terminal (activating software environments if necessary, see [AMDirT Installation Page](https://github.com/SPAAM-community/AMDirT/)) and run: